sharpton/shotmap/docs/shotmap.pl.md

   * 'G' or 'GET'         - Transfer the results from the remote cluster (remote users only)
   * 'Z' or 'AGS'         - Calculate Average Genome Size
   * 'C' or 'CLASSIFY'    - Classify reads/orfs into protein families
+  * 'A' or 'ABUNDANCE'   - Calculate family abundances (potentially using --postrare-samps number of reads)
-  * 'D' or 'DIVERSITY'   - Calculate intra- and inter-sample diversity and family abundances
+  * 'D' or 'DIVERSITY'   - Calculate intra- and inter-sample diversity

 * **--reload** (Optional) DEFAULT: DISABLED